isomerpages/nlb-curiocity/_singapore-visualised/before-and-after.md

 title: Before & After
 permalink: /singapore-visualised/before-and-after
 ---

-Journey through these before and after images of places and buildings to rediscover Singapore.
+Journey through these before and after images of places and buildings around Singapore.
 You will be astonished by how much the island has changed over the decades.

 | **<font size=5> Central Area </font>** |  |